 WHEN THE QUESTION IS FIXED, CONSIDER ACTIVE

 IMPORTANT INFORMATION: Past performance is no guarantee of future results.
 Performance shown excludes sales charges, if any.
 Had sale charges been included, performance would be lower.
-Daily Change($) indicates change in the Net Asset Value (NAV) from the previous business day.
+The "% Change" column(s), indicate a change in the Net Asset Value (NAV) or Market Price from the previous business day.
 All investments involve risk, including loss of principal.
 Please see each product’s web page for specific details regarding investment objective, risks, performance and other important information.
 Review this information carefully before you make any investment decision.
 Additional share classes and products may be available.

 Investment InsightsNovember 29, 2017